tocco934/aws-foundry-ssl/README.md

 It should be pretty automated from there.
 Again, just be careful of the LetsEncrypt issuance limits.

-If need be, set the LetsEncrypt SSL testing option to `False` in the CloudFormation setup if you are debugging a failed stack deploy.
-Should you run out of LetsEncrypt SSL requests, then you'll need to wait a week before trying again.
+If need be, set the LetsEncrypt TLS testing option to `False` in the CloudFormation setup if you are debugging a failed stack deploy.
+Should you run out of LetsEncrypt TLS requests, then you'll need to wait a week before trying again.

 ## Security and Updates